 - Thaw the spinach, then squeeze out as much water as possible.
 You should have about 1 cup chopped spinach before squeezing the water out and about 1/2 cup after squeezing.

-- Drain the artichoke hearts well, then chop into small bite-sized pieces.
-Add the chopped artichokes to a large bowl with the spinach, mozzarella, Parmesan, mayonnaise, garlic powder, salt, and pepper.
+- Drain the artichoke hearts well, then chop them into small bite-sized pieces.
+Add the chopped artichokes to a large bowl with the spinach, mozzarella, Parmesan, mayonnaise, garlic powder, crushed red pepper, salt, and pepper.
 Stir the ingredients until evenly combined.

 - Spread about 1/2 tsp butter on each slice of bread.
 Pack about 1 cup of the cheese and vegetable mixture between two slices of bread, buttered sides facing out.